VaggStamatis/TextToSpeech-API/README.md

 # TextToSpeech-API
-This project contains an Application Programming Interface that turns Text into Speech using the FreeTTS library
+This project contains an Application Programming Interface that turns Text into Speech using the FreeTTS library.
+Read the .pdf file for more information on the projects architecture.

 ## Functions
 - Turns sipmple text written in the Text Editor into Speech